Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Fracture Cluster Options

-In an ideal scenario we could observe all possible tasks and trajectories and directly calculate the usefulness of each fracture cluster $U_{(\phi_c)}$.
-This would allow us to exactly compute the appearance probability, relative frequency, and entropy for each fracture cluster $\phi_c$, yielding a true measure of usefulness across all potential tasks.
-However, this is impractical since we cannot observe all possible tasks and trajectories.
-Instead, we must rely on available data, using the tasks and trajectories encountered during training to estimate the usefulness.
+In an ideal scenario, we could observe all possible tasks and trajectories and directly calculate the usefulness $U_{\tilde{\phi}}$ of each fracture cluster.
+This is generally not possible.
+Instead, we must rely on available data, using the tasks and trajectories encountered during training.
+Let \(n\) index individual tasks and \(N\) be the total number of experienced tasks.
+We form \(\Phi_w\) from the \(N\) experienced tasks.

-\textbf{1.
-Estimating Appearance Probability}: We approximate \( P[\phi_c \in \tau_s \mid x_s] \) using a Bayesian approach, modeling the occurrence of a fracture cluster \(\phi_c\) in a successful trajectory as a binomial likelihood with a Beta conjugate prior.
+\textbf{Estimating appearance probability.} We approximate \( P_a(\tilde{\phi}) \) by using a Bayesian approach, modelling the probability that at least one fracture $\phi \in \tilde{\phi}$ appears in a successful trajectory as a binomial likelihood with a Beta conjugate prior.
 The prior parameters \(\alpha\) and \(\beta\), both set to 1, reflect an uninformative prior.
-Let \(n\) denote an individual task, and \(N\) the total number of experienced tasks.
-The appearance indicator \(\omega_n = 1\) if any fracture $\phi \in \phi_c$ appears in trajectory \(\tau_n\), and 0 otherwise.
+We define the appearance indicator \(\zeta_n\) to be equal to 1 if any fracture $\phi \in \tilde{\phi}$ appears in trajectory \(\tau_n\), and 0 otherwise.